Question from Brenda F.: Hi Rick. I have a question about my Toshiba laptop.

 Do you think I can safely ignore the smell and keep using the laptop without causing any damage to it?

-Rick’s answer: Brenda, if I were you I would turn the laptop off and stop using it immediately.
+Rick’s answer: Brenda, if I were you I would turn that laptop off and stop using it immediately.

-This machine obviously has some sort of hardware issue, and it could end up damaging the motherboard or some other part(s) beyond repair if you keep using it.
-In fact, it could even cause a fire!
+It obviously has some sort of hardware issue, and it could end up damaging the mainboard or some other part(s) beyond repair if you keep using it.
+In fact, it could even cause a fire.